By Maria Merola אריאל

 “The Pope has the power to change times, to abrogate laws, and to dispense with all things, even the precepts of Christ.
 The Pope has the authority and often exercised it, to dispense with the command of Christ.”---Decretal de Translatic Episcop.
 Cap (The Pope can modify divine law) Ferraris Ecclesiastical Dictionary.”

-There is no evidence, however in scripture that the Apostles, nor the first century believers changed the Sabbath to Sunday because of Messiah’s resurrection.
+However, there is no evidence in Scripture that the Apostles, or the first century believers changed the Sabbath to Sunday because of Messiah’s resurrection.

 As a matter of fact, our Messiah did not resurrect on Sunday morning (contrary to popular belief).
 He actually resurrected on Saturday evening (the 7th day Sabbath) just as the sun was going down.
 He died on a Wednesday Passover in 30 A.D., according to the record of the Talmud in the account of the “Forty-Year Yom Kippur Miracle” leading up to the Roman Siege in 70 A.D.